 The CanSat Design Challenge for Secondary Schools

 A CanSat is a simplified satellite, integrated within the volume and shape of a soft drink can, and weighing between 300 and 350g.
-The CanSat is then launched by a rocket (or dropped from a helicopter) up to an altitude of approximately one kilometre.
+The CanSat is then launched by a rocket (or dropped from a drone) up to an altitude of approximately one kilometre.
 Then its mission begins, collecting air temperature and pressure data as it descends by parachute.
 Data is either stored on-board (Beginner category) or transmitted by radio (Advanced category), and is analysed after landing.
+Teams must also design and implement their own secondary mission, of which the possibilities are only limited by the creativity of the students!

-About the Canadian CanSat Design Challenge
+About the CanSat Design Challenge

 The Canadian CanSat Design Challenge has two categories: